1995 Rowell Road shooting: Shooting incident

 On the early morning of 22 January 1995, a shooting incident occurred at the void deck of a HDB block in Rowell Road, Jalan Besar, where four shots were discharged.
 The shooting left one man injured and another man escaping unscathed.

 According to the witnesses of the shooting, it was alleged that there was a confrontation between a couple and a moneylender, although the court documents verified that it was a confrontation between the couple and two men (one of them was the moneylender's companion).
-Both sides were said to be arguing over a debt of S$1,000 which the female member of the couple owed to the 20-year-old moneylender Lee Yang Ping.
+Both sides were said to be arguing over a debt of S$1,000 which the female member of the couple owed to the 20-year-old moneylender, Lee Yang Ping.
 The dispute grew heated, and it led to the female debtor's boyfriend, who tried to stand up for his girlfriend, to whip out a .38 Smith & Wesson revolver and fired a total of four shots at Lee and his 40-year-old companion Goh Keng Ho, who both fled after seeing the man discharging his revolver at them.
-One of the bullets struck the mobile phone of Lee, while another had directly hit Lee on the buttocks.
-The rest of the bullets missed the two men, and Soh himself was not harmed during the shooting.
-Right after the shooting, the gunman and his girlfriend were reportedly witnessed leaving on a taxi and fled the scene.
+One of the bullets struck the mobile phone of Lee, while another hit Lee directly on the buttocks.
+The rest of the bullets missed the two men, and Soh was not harmed during the shooting.
+Right after the shooting, the gunman and his girlfriend were reportedly witnessed leaving in a taxi and fleeing the scene.

-After he was shot on the buttocks, Lee continued to run to a nearby coffee shop and he managed to catch a taxi to go to Tan Tock Seng Hospital.
+After he was shot, Lee continued to run to a nearby coffee shop, and managed to catch a taxi to Tan Tock Seng Hospital.
 On the way to the hospital, Lee tried and successfully extracted the bullet by himself inside the taxi, reportedly copying the same way of how a fictional movie character and hero named Rambo treated his gunshot injuries.
 In response to Lee's actions, the doctor told the press that it was too risky for a gunshot victim to extract the bullet by oneself, as it might worsen the injury and caused a greater loss of blood, which may potentially lead to death.

-Regardless, Lee was able to reach the hospital and underwent treatment, and he eventually recovered from his gunshot wound.
-Lee was subsequently discharged from hospital a few days later and rejoined his family to celebrate Chinese New Year.
+Regardless, Lee was able to reach the hospital, underwent treatment, and eventually recovered from his gunshot wound.
+He was subsequently discharged from hospital a few days later and rejoined his family to celebrate Chinese New Year.